What does that word bring to mind for you?

 Once upon a time, couples took their relationship to the next level by getting pinned (so named because the young man would give his girlfriend his pin from a club or fraternal organization).

-There are bowling pins, hair or bobby pins, and rolling pins.
+There are bowling pins, hair pins, bobby pins, and rolling pins.
 You can be a pin-up, have a pin put in your knee, pin a calendar to the wall, a post to the top of your Facebook feed, or a recipe to a Pinterest board.

 But the most common usage of the word brings to mind an implement used to fasten clothing together, as in a safety pin.
 Objects that were believed to have been used for that very purpose were identified as far back as the 14th century BC.

 Throughout the ages, pins have been constructed of every type of material imaginable.
 From bone, wood, and ivory, to metals including iron, brass, gold, silver, and steel, for thousands of years humans have used some form of them to secure garments.
 Luckily, ancient civilizations including the Egyptians, Greeks, and Romans recognized the benefit of adorning pins to make them visually appealing.
 Jewels, enamel, stones, and paint were all used to decorate these necessary items, thus increasing their value and beautifying the wearers.

 These days, pins are still useful, although more modern inventions have brought faster, easier, and more time efficient ways of keeping clothing together.
 So we’re left with a wealth of lovely and interesting pins, now considered jewelry and primarily used for a delightful addition to a scarf or to brighten a lapel.